Pontormo

 Jacopo Carucci or Carrucci (/it/; May 24, 1494 – January 2, 1557), usually known as Jacopo (da) Pontormo or simply Pontormo (/it/), was an Italian Mannerist painter and portraitist from the Florentine School.
 His work represents a profound stylistic shift from the calm perspectival regularity that characterized the art of the Florentine Renaissance.
 He is famous for his use of twining poses, coupled with ambiguous perspective; his figures often seem to float in an uncertain environment, unhampered by the forces of gravity.

 Biography and early work

 Jacopo Carucci was born at Pontorme (then known as Pontormo or Puntormo), near Empoli, to Bartolomeo di Jacopo di Martino Carrucci and Alessandra di Pasquale di Zanobi.
-Vasari relates how the orphaned boy, "young, melancholy, and lonely", was shuttled around as a young apprentice:
+Vasari relates how the orphaned boy, "young, solitary, and melancholy", was shuttled around as a young apprentice.

 Jacopo had not been many months in Florence before Bernardo Vettori sent him to stay with Leonardo da Vinci, and then with Mariotto Albertinelli, Piero di Cosimo, and finally, in 1512, with Andrea del Sarto, with whom he did not remain long, for after he had done the cartoons for the arch of the Servites, it does not seem that Andrea bore him any good will, whatever the cause may have been.